 “The fall of the Bridge was occasioned by the insufficiency of the cross bracings and its fastenings to sustain the force of the gale, and that had the Bridge been properly constructed it would have withstood the storm that night.”

-Henry Cadogan Rothery in his summing up declared that as far as he was concerned the bridge was badly designed, badly built, and badly maintained.
+Henry Cadogan Rothery in his summing up was to add that he was clear in his mind that the Bridge was “badly designed, badly built, and badly maintained.”

 Following the end of the Enquiry, Bouch immediately set about reinforcing the bridge he had recently constructed at the South Esk Viaduct but his reputation was now such that the Inspectors unconvinced by its viability decided to demolish it entirely.
 In the meantime, his plans for a bridge across the Forth of Firth were quietly shelved.